Ancestral lineages in mutation-selection equilibria with moving optimum

 \subsubsection{Proof of \Cref{cor explicit asymp}}

-$ $\\ To show \Cref{cor explicit asymp}, we adapt the arguments of the diffusive approximation.
-We find out that there exists again an explicit link between the solution of the dual problem and the original one.
-Notice that $\varphi(z) : = F(-z)$ satisfies
+$ $\\ The key is to find out that there exists an explicit link between the solution of the dual problem $\varphi$ and the original one \cref{eq:equilibrium c}.
+Thanks to the symmetry of $\mu$, the function $ z \mapsto F(-z)$ solves the dual problem~\cref{def dual L}.
+Therefore, the function $F\varphi$ is even, and $Y_\infty$ admits an even density given in \Cref{long time asymp}. \Cref{cor explicit asymp} immediately follows.